AnacondaRecipes/aggregateR/README.md

 `r-weatherdata` has been removed from CRAN around R 3.5.0 time.
 The other excluded packages are not R packages at all (`rpy2`, `rstudio` and metapackages).

-At this point prune [this list](#list-of-packages-with-build-number-problems) (i.e. edit this very file to remove) packages that have had a new version released which allows us to reset the build number back to 0.
-The ultimate goal is for this list to disappear completely.

-## 4. Update all of the recipes that are sourced from `GitHub`.
+## 4. Update all of the recipes that are sourced from `GitHub`
 ```
-conda skeleton cran --output-suffix=-feedstock/recipe --add-maintainer=mingwandroid --update-policy=merge-keep-build-num \
+conda skeleton cran --output-suffix=-feedstock/recipe \
+    --add-maintainer=mingwandroid \
+    --update-policy=merge-keep-build-num \
     https://github.com/bokeh/rbokeh \
     https://github.com/IRkernel/IRkernel \
     https://github.com/rstats-db/odbc \